allsiknowis/Dog-Breed-Classifier/README.md

 #### File Descriptions <a name="files"></a>
-`dog_app Notebook:` A full walkthrough of the dog breed classification pipeline.
+`dog_app.ipynb:` A notebook file containing the full walkthrough of the dog breed classification pipeline.

-`dog_app HTML:` An HTML file of the dog_app notebook.
+`report.html:` An HTML file of the dog_app notebook.

 `train_classifier.py:` A Python file used for training a classification model on dog images, saving the best weights found during fitting, and saving the model trained model to a .json file.